jangwoopark/very-short-cpp/book/README.md

 ### Book exercises
 - The answers are in the txt file.
-- Chapters two, three, four, and five files uploaded.
+- Chapters two, three, four, five, and six files are uploaded.